barbecuesteve/api-governance/exec-summary.md

-This executive summary examines API governance as risk mitigation for enterprise technology organizations.
-For technical implementation details, see the [technical design document](technical-design.md).
-For organizational strategy and component overview, see the [main document](README.md).
+This summary shows how API governance reduces risk.
+For technical details, see the [technical design document](technical-design.md).
+For strategy, see the [main document](README.md).

 [Steve Sparks](resume.pdf)
 <br>November 2025

 ## **Executive Summary: API Governance as Risk Management**

-Organizations that scaled distributed systems to hundreds or thousands of internal services without governance face measurable operational, financial, compliance, and competitive risks.
-While external APIs receive careful oversight, internal APIs often proliferate as ungoverned implementation details.
+Scaling distributed systems to thousands of services without governance creates measurable financial, operational, and compliance risks.
+We watch external APIs closely, but let internal ones grow unchecked.
+Good API governance reduces this risk.

-This document identifies four risk categories where ungoverned architectures create material exposure, quantifies business impact, and proposes a minimal viable framework for measurable risk reduction.
+This document identifies four areas where ungoverned architectures expose risk, quantifies the cost, and proposes a simple framework to fix it.

 ---